cohere-ai/cohere-typescript/README.md

 {
   statusCode: 403,
   body: {
-    msg: "Whoops!
+    message: "Whoops!
 You need to provide an API key before making requests.
 Try cohere.init(YOUR_KEY)."
   }
 }